preciofishbone/OmniaDocsG2/_build/html/_sources/release-notes/6.12/index.rst.txt

 .. image:: pagerollup-metricsdialog.png

 The [Unique Users] built-in column can now be configured with a goal.
 The column will indicate whether the goal is met or not.
-If the solution has been configured to collect detailed statitics based on user properties, it is possible to show those details for each page.
+If the solution has been configured to collect detailed statistics based on user properties, it is possible to show those details for each page.

 .. image:: uniqueusers-details.png